hackathonsquad/speech-emotion-recognition/README.md

 ## Corpus

 **CASIA** is a corpus that published by ***Chinese Linguistic Data Consortium (CLDC)***.
-Four professional speakers are required to utter 200 non-parallel sentences in five emotions.
-There are 1,000 sentences in all which can be used in the research about emotional speech.
+Originally, it includes four professional speakers and six kinds of emotions: `angry`, `happy`, `fear`,`sad`, `surprise` and `neutral`, a total of 9600 different pronunciation.
+300 of the corpus are the same text, while the other 100 are different text.

+Due to the access limits of authority, only 1000 utterances are available in this project.
+They are divided into four speakers and five emotions, which means the emotion `suprise` is irrespective.

 ## Usage